Particular/docs.particular.net/persistence/mongodb/index.md

 ## Multi-document transactions

-Multi-document transactions are enabled and required by default.
+Multi-document [transactions](https://docs.mongodb.com/manual/core/transactions/) are enabled and required by default.
 This allows the package to support updating multiple saga instances and commit them all atomically during message processing.

+WARN: MongoDB transactions are only supported on MongoDB server replica sets.

 ### Disabling transactions